geoschem/GCHP/docs/source/supplement/containers.rst

 -----------

 Because we do not include optimized infiniband libraries within the provided Docker images, container-based GCHP is currently not as fast as other setups.
-Container-based benchmarks on Harvard's Cannon cluster up to 360 cores and c90 (~1x1.25) resolution averaged 15% slower than equivalent non-container runs, and may perform worse at a higher core count and resolution.
+Container-based benchmarks deployed on Harvard's Cannon cluster using up to 360 cores at c90 (~1x1.25) resolution averaged 15% slower than equivalent non-container runs.
+Performance may worsen at a higher core count and resolution.
 If this performance hit is not a concern, these containers are the quickest way to setup and run GCHP.